|

 • One pan pasta recipe.
 We love that this orzo pasta uses just one skillet to cook everything.
 It’s simple to prepare when we are short on time and has a ton of flavor.
 Plus, the cleanup is quick too!

 • Decadent flavors with minimal ingredients.
-When it comes to a pasta recipe, we like to develop the recipe to be simple so we aren’t shopping at the store for hours.
+When it comes to a lemon orzo pasta recipe, we like to develop the recipe to be simple so we aren’t shopping at the store for hours.
 All of the ingredients for this lemon chicken orzo pasta are easy to find and affordable.

 Jen’s Tip: When it comes to cooking orzo, especially in a recipe that uses one pan, you want to make sure you have enough cooking liquid.
 We use chicken broth in this recipe to add extra flavor.
 Be sure to have some additional broth on hand, orzo cooks similar to rice and often needs more liquid than the recipe calls for.